- Ph.D.: University of Arizona, 2013 (Special Education/Mathematics Education)

 - EDUC 382: Managing Learning Environments

 Kadir Bahar is an assistant professor of education at UW-Stevens Point.
-His research interests include education of mathematical talent development, problem solving, and STEM education.
-After graduating summa cum laude from Bilkent University with a degree in industrial engineering, he completed his Ph.D. in Gifted Education with a minor in Mathematics Education at the University of Arizona.
+His research interests include mathematical problem solving process of students with exceptionalities.
+After graduating summa cum laude from Bilkent University with a degree in industrial engineering, he completed his Ph.D. in Special Education with a minor in Mathematics Education at the University of Arizona.
 Professor Bahar is the recipient of numerous awards including Math Hero of the Year Award (national recognition by Raytheon Co & MathMovesU in 2009, United States) and Edith May Sliffe - Distinguished Teaching Award (nation-wide recognition by Mathematical Association of America in 2010).
-Currently, Dr. Bahar serves as the director of Youth in College STEM program that offers classes in STEM areas, from advanced mathematical problem solving to Lego Robotics for talented students.
+Currently, Dr. Bahar serves as the director of Youth in College STEM program that offers classes in STEM areas, from mathematical problem solving to Lego Robotics.

 - Bahar, A. & Maker, C. J. (2011).
 Exploring the relationship between Mathematical Creativity and Mathematical Achievement.
 Asia-Pacific Journal of Gifted and Talented Education, 3(1), 33-48